Prime Doleshwar Sporting Club: List A record

-Farhad Reza was captain in 2013–14, Elias Sunny in 2014–15, and Farhad Reza again from 2015–16 to 2018–19.
+Farhad Reza was captain in 2013–14, and again from 2015–16 to 2018–19.
+Elias Sunny captained the side in 2014–15.

 They were scheduled to take part in the 2021-22 tournament but withdrew shortly before it began, leaving 11 teams to compete.
+They were relegated to the Dhaka First Division Cricket League for the 2022–23 season.

 Twenty20 record

 Prime Doleshwar were runners-up in the inaugural tournament of the Dhaka Premier Division Twenty20 Cricket League in 2018–19 when they lost to Sheikh Jamal Dhanmondi in the final by 24 runs.
 Farhad Reza, Prime Doleshwar's captain, was named player of the tournament.